Get started with IronXL

 Private workSheet As WorkSheet = workBook.WorkSheets.First()

-' Get column from worksheet
+' Get the entire column from the worksheet.

-Private column = workSheet.GetColumn(2)
+Private column = workSheet.Columns(2)

 Select Column